European Marine Energy Centre: Green hydrogen

 EMEC's hydrogen production plant is located onshore at EMEC's Caldale site on Eday in close proximity to EMEC's grid-connected tidal test site at the Fall of Warness.
 Producing hydrogen and using it as an energy storage medium is a solution to overcome local grid constraints, enabling large scale renewable integration.
-Orkney has become a leading example of a developing hydrogen economy and offers a demonstration site for new hydrogen technologies with EMEC supporting and actively collaborating on hydrogen research projects.
+Orkney has become an example of a developing hydrogen economy and offers a demonstration site for new hydrogen technologies with EMEC supporting and actively collaborating on hydrogen research projects.

 In 2016, EMEC installed a 0.5 MW rapid response PEM (Proton Exchange Membrane) electrolyser in the laydown area adjacent to the substation to produce ‘green’ hydrogen from excess renewable energy produced by tidal energy converters testing at the Fall of Warness and from the 900 kW Eday community wind turbine.

 In 2017 EMEC achieved the world's first tidal generated hydrogen using power from tidal energy clients, Orbital and Tocardo, which were testing tidal energy devices on site.

 Energy systems

 EMEC is also involved in wider energy systems demonstration projects.

-Microsoft deployed a 450 kW subsea data center at EMEC's wave test site in 2018.
-The project was part of Microsoft's ongoing quest for cloud data center solutions that are less resource intensive and offer rapid provisioning, lower costs, and high agility to meet the needs of cloud users around the world.
-Deepwater deployment offers ready access to cooling, a controlled environment, and has the potential to be powered by co-located renewable power sources, such as the pioneering wave and tidal energy technologies testing nearby at EMEC's test sites.

-EMEC is also leading an exciting new project called ReFLEX Orkney looking to decarbonise the wider energy system.
-ReFLEX aims to integrate electricity, transport and heat systems in Orkney using clever software coupled with an increase of flexible demand assets like batteries and electric vehicles.
+EMEC led a £28.5m project called ReFLEX Orkney looking to decarbonise the wider energy system.
+The ReFLEX project, short for "responsive flexibility", ran from April 2019 to March 2023.
+It aimed to integrate electricity, transport and heat systems in Orkney using clever software coupled with an increase of flexible demand assets like batteries and electric vehicles.
 This will help Orkney maximize the potential of its renewable energy resource, provide more affordable energy services, and lower the county's carbon footprint by decreasing reliance on imported carbon-intensive grid electricity from the UK mainland.